rohit070805/flightsandSearch/README.md

 #Welcome
-  ##Project Setup
+  #Project Setup
--clone the project
+- clone the project
--Execute 'npm install' on the same path as of your root directory of downloaded project -Create .env file in root directory and add following env variables
+- Execute 'npm install' on the same path as of your root directory of downloaded project
+- Create .env file in root directory and add following env variables
     - PORT=300
--Inside the src/config create new file named config.json and ad following code:
+- Inside the src/config create new file named config.json and ad following code:
 ```
 {
     "development": {